apostrophecms/docs/docs/reference/api/pieces.md

 ### Response

 The successful `PUT` request returns the newly created document.
 See the [piece document response example](#piece-document-response-example) below for a sample response body.
-On error an appropriate HTTP status code is returned.
+In case of an error an appropriate HTTP status code is returned.

 ## `PATCH /api/v1/:piece-name/:_id`